Patpat200/Leetify-electron/README.md

 ![sample](terminal.png)

-- For testinf if you have NodeJS
+- For testing if you have NodeJS

 ![sample](version.png)